1. INTRODUCTION AND BACKGROUND

 - Monthly or yearly blocks

 Banding is not dictated by the NIHR and is negotiated locally with the NHS organisation.
 There are also options available for Less than Full Time working (see Section 14).
-CLs are aimed at those who are relatively advanced in their specialty training, have completed a research doctorate or equivalent and show outstanding potential for continuing a career in academic medicine or dentistry.
-The duration of a CL is for a maximum of four years or until CCT/CCST is reached, whichever is sooner (see Section 27), and it is expected that CLs will complete or be close to completing their specialty training during this period.
+Medical CLs are aimed at those who are relatively advanced in their specialty training, dental CLs can allow entry to specialty training.
+CL applicants will have completed a research doctorate or equivalent and show outstanding potential for continuing a career in academic medicine or dentistry.
+The duration of a CL is for a maximum of four years or until CCT/CCST is reached (see Section 27), and it is expected that CLs will complete or be close to completing their specialty training during this period.
 Progression to CCT/CCST is competency based (not time-based) so having time protected for academic training should not affect CCT/CCST date provided the required clinical competencies are met.
 However, for some craft specialties clinical training may take longer (see Section 19).

 9. ALLOCATION OF POSTS

 Allocations of medical ACF and CL posts are made to partnerships of organisations comprising medical schools (and their partner universities), HEE local offices and partner NHS organisations.
-The majority of posts are allocated via a funding formula that, in part, takes into account NIHR funding awarded to the partners for specific types of NIHR support.
+Posts are allocated via a funding formula that, in part, takes into account NIHR funding awarded to the partners for specific types of NIHR support.
 In addition, further ACF and CL posts are allocated through competition.
 Competition ACFs and CLs are awarded in research theme areas that have been identified as priority areas by the Department of Health and NIHR.
 ACFs and CLs subsequently appointed into these competition posts will be expected to develop a research programme in that theme area.
 Importantly, these themes, which are multi-disciplinary in nature, all cover a wide spread of potential clinical specialities and appointees can train in one of a number of such specialities.
 This revised model for competition posts has been designed to address the challenge of cross-disciplinarity, and represents a significant opportunity for innovative thinking by partnerships.
-150 ACFs and 60 CLs are allocated via the formula each year, and 100 ACFs and 40 CLs are allocated through competition, again on an annual basis.

 Each year NIHR offers partnerships of dental schools, HEE local offices and NHS organisations two ACFs and one CL.
 The partnerships must demonstrate that they have the academic and clinical training capacity to accommodate any new posts.